 Abstract

 Many data-limited stock assessments rely on survey indices for the provision of science advice.
 Design-based estimators of stock size are often applied, however, the quantification of uncertainty around these estimates remains a challenge.
 Standard practice has been to use quantiles from a Student’s t distribution even though this method sometimes produces negative intervals.
-As an alternate method, we propose the use of the Gamma distribution to approximate uncertainty around survey indices.
+As an alternate method, we propose the use of the Gamma distribution, which cannot take negative values, to approximate uncertainty around survey indices.
 This involves the translation of unbiased design-based mean and variance estimators to shape and scale parameters for the Gamma distribution.
 Via simulation testing, we show that densities derived from the Gamma distribution closely match densities derived from bootstraped samples of simulated survey data.
-We also highlight an application of this method to Redfish in NAFO division 3O.
+We also highlight an application of this method to Redfish in NAFO Division 3O.
 We argue that this approach offers a reasonable approximation of uncertainty that can be used to quantify stock status and inform risk-based management decisions.

 Introduction

 A primary objective of fisheries-independent trawl surveys is to obtain indices of stock size and quantify the uncertainty around these indices.
-Such information plays a critical role in the assessment and management of fish stocks around the world as they often serve as a leading indicator of change (Kimura and Somerton, 2006; Pennington and Strømme, 1998).
-Surveys indices also influence risk-based decision making; however, such information is typically provided indirectly via estimates of uncertainty from stock assessment models that are calibrated using point estimates of trawlable abundance or biomass.
-Data limitations often preclude the use of complex assessment models and, as such, many stocks are assessed using survey indices.
-While model-based indices produced using geostatistical approaches (e.g., Error!
-Hyperlink reference not valid.; Error!
-Hyperlink reference not valid.) are growing in popularity, design-based estimators continue to be widely used.
-In the Northwest Atlantic, surveys typically follow a stratified-random sampling design with proportional allocation (e.g., Error!
-Hyperlink reference not valid.; Error!
-Hyperlink reference not valid.) and indices are obtained using stratified analyses (e.g., Error!
-Hyperlink reference not valid.).
+Such information plays a critical role in the assessment and management of fish stocks around the world as they often serve as a leading indicator to evaluate stock status and trend (Kimura and Somerton, 2006; Pennington and Strømme, 1998).

+Fisheries management increasingly relies on the quantification of uncertainty about stock status and trend to characterize the risk associated with alternative management options.
+Whenever possible, this quantification of uncertainty is done using stock assessment models which are often calibrated using survey-based indices as a primary indicator of stock level and trajectory.
+However, data limitations, complex stock dynamics, and operational capacity constraints often preclude the implementation of complex stock assessment models.
+In these cases, the assessment of the stock is based on the survey indices themselves, together with any additional biological and ecological information that may be available.
+Therefore, when assessments are survey-based, the quantification of uncertainty of the survey indices becomes a primary source for informing risk,

+While model-based indices derived from geostatistical approaches (e.g., Error!
+Hyperlink reference not valid.Anderson et al., 2022; Error!
+Hyperlink reference not valid.Thorson et al., 2015) are growing in popularity, traditional design-based estimators continue to be the standard for the estimation of survey biomass and abundance.
+Among these the most common design for fisheries surveys is the random-stratified sampling with stratification mostly driven by depth.

+In the Northwest Atlantic, major bottom trawl surveys follow a stratified-random sampling design with proportional allocation (e.g., Error!
+Hyperlink reference not valid.González-Troncoso et al., 2022; Error!
+Hyperlink reference not valid.Rideout et al., 2022), and the biomass and abundance indices are calculated accordingly (e.g., Error!
+Hyperlink reference not valid.S.
+Smith and Somerton, 1981).
 Unfortunately, the quantification of uncertainty around these estimates remains a challenge.
-Quantiles from a Student’s t distribution are often used to approximate the uncertainty around stratified estimates; however, the lower limits of this approximation can result in negative values, which is unrealistic (Error!
-Hyperlink reference not valid.).
-We propose an alternate approximation of uncertainty using the Gamma distribution which accounts for the positive and skewed nature of survey indices.
+Quantiles from a Student’s t distribution are the standard to approximate the uncertainty around stratified estimates (Cochran, 1977, Seber 1982); however, the lower limits of this approximation can result in unrealistic negative values (Error!
+Hyperlink reference not valid.Cadigan, 2011).
+Here we propose an alternate approximation to the uncertainty using the Gamma distribution which accounts for the positive and skewed nature of survey indices.

 Methods